Alignment Procedure for Linking under Approximate Invariance

 item intercepts and item slopes (see Example 6).

-The function invariance_alignment_cfa_config
+The function invariance_alignment_cfa_config estimates one-factor

 models separately for each group as a preliminary step for invariance